Elena-Syvokaite/book-generator/README.md

 # book-generator

-a programme that scrapes Waterstones website, showing book title and author in a data frame.
+A programme that scrapes Waterstones website, showing book title and author in a data frame.
 Then, randomly selects one title from the list.

 Credits: